Tallinn University of Technology

 EuroTeQ Collider is a challenge-based learning activity in which students are presented with challenges (incl. by research groups/businesses) in the field of sustainability, for which they then need to find solutions as a team.
 To solve real-life problems, interdisciplinarity is essential, based on the knowledge of different fields and the ability to link them to the needs of society and the industry.
-For the academic year 2023/24 and 2024/25, the central theme is "ENHANCE CONNECTIONS for Sustainable Futures“ where the sub-themes are:
+For the academic years 2023/24, 2024/25, and 2025/2026, the central theme is "Enhance Connections for Sustainable Futures“ where the sub-themes are:

 As an additional option, all students are invited to improve their knowledge and skills through the Green and Sustainability module and the pitching seminar in May.
 These modules, offered across the courses, will help you approach your project/topic from the sustainability aspect, understand the need for communication and develop presentation skills.